There are many benefits of working with suppliers based in China.

 This option is extremely convenient if you are looking for products with particular technical specifications and requirements.

 Additionally, suppose you are not based in China and cannot go and visit factories yourself.

 In that case, sourcing agents based in China can go to factories and conduct a quality control inspection on your behalf.

-Through this option, you get an experienced agent familiar with the market, can speak the language and is already well known within suppliers.
+Through this option, you get an experienced agent who is familiar with the market, can speak the language, and is already well-known among suppliers.